-Whatever the Paoli river access area was lacking as far as suitability to get in and out of the craft was more than made up for by the fact that there is a beer garden there.
-I have taken out at a few places with a bar or tavern close by, but never an outdoor beer garden with a place that sells amazing craft beer and has live music.
+Whatever the Paoli river access point lacked in ease of entering and getting out of the water, it more than made up for by the fact that there is a beer garden there.
+I have taken out at a few places with a bar or tavern close by, but never an outdoor beer garden with delicious craft beer and live acoustic music.

-As soon as I was out of the boat, I was serenaded by a solo acoustic guitarist singing “American Pie.”
+As soon I approached the hop garden, I was serenaded with a version of Don McClean’s “American Pie.”
 I pulled the kayak out of the water and called Kelly to let him know I was finished.
-My car was already here, so I simply walked to my car and put all of my items in it, and I was ready to drive home.
+Conveniently, my car was already here.
 I contemplated taking off, but I had to have a beer or two at this beautiful outdoor tavern.

 Enjoying the Paoli Hop Garden after my Sugar River kayaking adventure

-I walked inside and ordered a pint and returned outside to have a seat.
+I walked inside and ordered a pint and took a seat near the music.
 The beer garden is huge and occupies a large parcel of land adjacent to the river.
-Kelly informed me that they grow their own hops here and import it to other breweries and that the quality is top notch.
-They also brew their own beer and it was some of the best I have had.
-It tasted even better after an amazing adventure kayaking the Sugar River.
+Kelly informed me that they grow their own top notch hops here and import it to other breweries.
+They also brew their own beer and tasted awesome after hours paddling the river.

 Kelly soon picked up my kayak and joined me for a couple of beers.
-We talked kayaking, paddling, and outdoor adventure in the Midwest while listening to one acoustic cover song after another.
+We talked kayaking, paddling, and outdoor adventure in the Midwest while listening to a set of acoustic songs.
 The beer garden is open only on Thursday through Sunday and on many weekends it is booked for weddings.

 The beer garden does not have food; however, there is a little restaurant that sells sandwiches and ice cream right next door that will deliver to your table in the beer garden.
 I had a sandwich and an amazing couple scoops of ice cream before calling it a day and weekend and headed back south to Chicago.